 This federal and state interplay has resulted in many legislative and regulatory changes at the state level.
 Indeed, most states have introduced (and adopted) bills that would authorize the commercial production of hemp within their borders.
 A smaller but growing number of states also regulate the sale of products derived from hemp.

-In light of these legislative changes, we are presenting a 50-state series analyzing how each jurisdiction treats hemp-derived cannabidiol (Hemp CBD).
+In light of the rapidly evolving legislative changes, we are also presenting a 50-state series analyzing how each jurisdiction treats hemp-derived cannabidiol (Hemp CBD).
 Today we turn to Pennsylvania.

 The Pennsylvania Department of Agriculture (PDA) regulates hemp cultivation in Pennsylvania.
 PDA has an industrial hemp program that requires participants to submit applications and obtain permits to cultivate hemp in the state.
 There are fairly robust requirements to get a permit unlike in some other states: owners must undergo federal background checks and submit detailed information about their business in order to get permitted.
 PDA also imposes detailed reporting requirements and requires that cultivators follow strict guidelines when growing hemp.